Tamas-Gavlider/choose-smart/README.md

 Font Awesome - Used for icon and logo images.

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

+[Am I Responsive](https://ui.dev/amiresponsive) To show the website image on a range of devices.

 [Favicon](https://favicon.io/favicon-converter/#google_vignette) - To create Favicon.